Why Dissociation Happens in CPTSD and How EMDR Helps

 Can EMDR therapy treat dissociation?

-Yes, when it's adapted for it.
+Yes, when it’s adapted for it.
 Standard EMDR can feel like too much for a nervous system that already uses dissociation as protection.
 EMDR for dissociation involves a longer stabilization phase, more time spent building internal resources, and slower, more carefully paced processing.
 The goal is to keep you present enough to actually integrate what comes up.
+EMDR therapists are trained to recognize when clients experience dissociation and will adjust the EMDR phases—such as assessment, preparation, and stabilization—to ensure safety and support integration throughout the process.

 What does dissociation feel like in the body?